 Our 0-10 Scale

-GoodGuide uses a 0 - 10 scale to rate products and companies.
-This numerical scale is applied consistently throughout our rating system, whether we are rating individual indicators (e.g., amount of energy used), specific issues (e.g., resource use) or our main categories of concern (e.g., environment).
-The standard meaning for each number on our scale is defined below.
-In association with our numerical scores, we use a consistent color scale ranging from red to green to quickly convey to users where a rating falls on the spectrum from bad to good.
+GoodGuide uses a 0 (low) to– 10 (high) scale to rate products.
+In association with our numerical ratings, we use a consistent color scale ranging from red (low) to green (high) to quickly convey to users where a rating falls on the spectrum of worst to best products (see scale below).

 What's Covered in our Ratings: Health